KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 This method allows you to parameterize your Docker builds effectively without hardcoding values in the Dockerfile.

 [Docker Compose Environment Variables](https://docs.docker.com/compose/environment-variables/set-environment-variables/)

+ALSO, Remember that you can push images to dockerhub or pull them.